 Wrap Up On Subfloor vs Joist vs Underlayment vs Floor Covering

 Well till now you got a good idea on what individuals are all about so let me summarize for you so you will get a conclusion on your learning.

-Beneath underlayment, there will be a subfloor which will provide flat support for the floor covering and subfloor is laid on top of the joist.
+Beneath the underlayment, there will be a subfloor that will provide flat support for the floor covering and subfloor is laid on top of the joist.

-Which means joist is the base and made of thick wood ideally in the range of 2 inches width and 6 inches in verticle length and all this joist has lied on the beam which is more than 4-6 inch in thickness.
+This means joist is the base and made of thick wood ideally in the range of 2 inches in width and 6 inches in verticle length and all this joist has lied on the beam which is more than 4-6 inch in thickness.

 It is not always mandatory to have underlayment but well recommended in case of concrete flooring to avoid moisture pass to the top flooring.

 Never confuse in between underlayment vs subfloor as the underlayment is optional however subfloor is the basic need of any flooring and if struggling with the soundproofing than better to check how to soundproof a flooring.